-All supervised persons are supervised by the chief compliance officer of the firm, Robert J. Klosterman.
-Robert J. Klosterman is supervised by Sharon A. Bloodworth
+All supervised persons are supervised by the chief compliance officer of the firm Sharon A. Bloodworth

-Privacy Policy 2017
+Privacy Policy 2019

 The federal statute, known as the Gramm-Leach-Bliley Act requires us to take affirmative steps to explain to you what our specific policy is with regard to the usage of information about you, which you may have provided to us, or with regard to other information that we may have collected about you.
 We shall furnish you with an annual update during the continuation of our relationship.